Atharvakore/TinyC-Compiler/README.md

 # TinyC Compiler in Java

-This repository contains the implementation of a TinyC compiler written in Java.
-The compiler translates TinyC code into MIPS assembly and generates verification conditions for correctness.
-The project was developed as part of the Programming 2 course at Saarland University, Summer Term 2024.
+Tinhy is a lightweight C compiler developed as part of the Saarland University Programming 2 course for the Summer Term 2024.
+The project aims to create a minimalistic yet functional C compiler that can parse, analyze, and generate code for a subset of the C programming language.
+The compiler is designed to be simple and educational, making it an ideal tool for learning the fundamentals of compiler design and implementation.

 ## Project Overview